 An ankle and foot brace is used to treat foot drop.

 In some cases, surgery is used to treat a peroneal nerve injury.
-Surgical options include repairing the nerve, taking pressure off the nerve (decompressive surgery), or grafting a new nerve into place.
+Surgical involves taking pressure off the nerve (decompressive surgery).

 American Academy of Orthopaedic Surgeons

 Mononeuropathy.
 Merck Manual Home Health Handbook website.
 Available at: http://www.merckmanuals.com/home/brain_spinal_cord_and_nerve_disorders/peripheral_nerve_disorders/mononeuropathy.html.
 Updated September 2012.
 Accessed July 19, 2013.

 NINDS Foot Drop Information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: http://www.ninds.nih.gov/disorders/foot_drop/foot_drop.htm.
 Updated January 29, 2009.
 Accessed July 19, 2013.